amol-/dukpy/README.rst

     register_filter(BabelJS)

 Which makes the filter available with the ``babeljs`` name.
+Only supported filter option is currently `BABEL_MODULES_LOADER = 'systemjs'` to specify that compiled code should use SystemJS instead of CommonJS for modules.

 **NOTE:** When using the BabelJS compiler for code that needs to run in the browser, make sure to add